 Medical device sales roles differ from pharmaceuticals: medical devices are sold to hospitals or local healthcare communities.
-It does not just stop with the selling, you need to be able to demonstrate and show the methods of setting up and use.
-This can range from correct configuration of an x-ray machine to being in cardiac surgery as part of the medical team.
+It does not just stop with the selling.
+You need to be able to demonstrate and show the methods of setting up and use.
+This can range from correct build of an x-ray machine to being in cardiac surgery as part of the medical team.

-Another area could be the supply of wound and continence products to nursing staff and community partners.
-Showing that you are capable of building relationships and have a likeable personality are a bonus for these types of roles.
+Another area could be the supply of wound and continence products to nursing staff and community teams.
+Showing that you are capable of building relationships and are likeable are a bonus for these types of roles.

 Dealing with the pressure of hitting targets is an everyday part of the role.
 Sales can be very rewarding for those dedicated and highly motivated to succeed.